 And someone who feels that gender is just about genetics and maybe body shape, not about hobbies (I knit) or roles in the workplace or who should lead in a relationship

-I'm pretty chill on most things in life (to the point of being indecisive), but incredibly stubborn with those views.
-I also am dismissive of things that contrast with a science-based view of determining what is true.
+I'm pretty chill on most things in life (to the point of being indecisive), but incredibly stubborn with my views.
+I also am dismissive of things that contrast with science-based means of determining what is true.
 Where science is silent, I tend to apply (Continental-flavoured) philosophy.